clegg89/temperature-monitor/README.md

-# temperature-monitor
+# Temperature Monitoring Application

-A temperature monitoring application
+This application is used to remotely monitor a temperature sensor via MQTT.